Measurement of neutron yield by 62 MeV proton beam on a thick Beryllium target: Liquid scintillator detectors

 \subsection{Efficiency evaluation}

 The efficiencies of neutron detectors were obtained by means of Geant4.9.5-p01 Monte Carlo~\cite{geant4} simulations and verified in a dedicated measurement.
 The complete detector geometry was implemented into the simulation.
 Most of the materials were obtained from the Geant4 NIST database.
 Electromagnetic physics list was taken from G4EmStandardPhysics-option3 and G4EmExtraPhysics.
 Hadronic and optical physics were also activated.
+The cross sections used in Geant4 to describe the interaction of neutrons with hydrogen and carbon were checked in the full neutron energy range of our data and found to be in agreement with ENDF VII and Exfor databases and with the data compilation from Ref.~\cite{DelGuerra}.
 The scintillator light yield, optical parameters of scintillator, reflector painting, glass and optical grease were all configured accordingly.
 In particular, the reflector painting was described as dielectric-dielectric optical surface using the unified model and ground-front-painted finish with $\sigma_\alpha = 10$.

 A uniform neutron spectrum was generated from 0 to 62 MeV.
 The detector efficiencies were obtained as the ratio of detector hits depositing a visible energy above the experimental threshold over the number of generated neutrons.
 Since the evaluation relies on the visible energy, a careful check of electromagnetic energy deposition and its saturation was performed.
 The comparison of the standard Geant4 deposited energy in liquid scintillator to SRIM2012 calculations~\cite{SRIM2012} showed significant disagreement for various particles.
 We assumed that SRIM2012 calculations were more reliable and implemented its energy loss tables for all relevant particles into Geant4.
 The scintillation light quenching was activated with Birks parameter $k_B=0.007$ g/MeV/cm$^2$ obtained from a combined fit of all existing world data and the data from the present experiment as shown in Fig.~\ref{fig:fit_light_yield}.
 The introduction of a second parameter leads to a much better fit quality, in particular in the low energy region.
 However, a quadratic term like in Ref.~\cite{chou:quenching} introduces an unphysical ``unquenching'' behavior when extrapolated to high ionization density of $^{12}C$ ions.
 A better description of the low-energy region was obtained with the following parametrization: